andy-goryachev-oracle/Test/doc/RichTextArea/RichTextArea.md

 The main design goal is to provide a good enough control to be useful out-of-the box, as well as open to extension by the application developers.

-Creating a simple editable control should be easy:
+Creating a simple editable control should be as easy as this:

         RichTextArea t = new RichTextArea();